ianleggett/TinanceUI/InvitedTrading.md

 `id` - The database identifier.
 (Not useful to UI)<br/>
 `orderId` - The offer id will the same as the offer container (not useful to UI)<br/>
 `emailSent` if not empty, indicates an email has been sent to the user.

+## UI Todo for new user interaction

+The email is sent to the new user as a hyperlink and includes an order-id.
+The link will be:

+`tinance.io/markets/{order-id}`

+The UI must take this url and show the market page with this order (if it exists) - otherwise display the existing page.
+A simple way to test this function would be to use an existing order-id from the markets or offers page and add it as /markets/{order-id}